To maintain an active CPA license in Kentucky, certified public accountants have to fulfill a CPE requirement on a biannual basis.

 Here is a summary for your reference:

-Within these 2 years, the CPAs registered in Kentucky should fulfill at least 60-80 hours of accounting continuing education.
+Within these 2 years, CPAs registered in Kentucky should fulfill at least 60-80 hours of accounting continuing education.

 You are also most welcome to join our forum on CPA continuing education here: